-Nate Ruess Talks 'Grand Romantic,' Favorite Moments Making The Album & Working With Beck
+Nate Ruess On 'Grand Romantic' & Working With Beck

 Things have been going well for Nate Ruess.
 The Grammy-winning fun. frontman released his first solo album, Grand Romantic, on June 16 and is slated to kick off Starwood Preferred Guest's Hear the Music, See the World global music series in Miami on Friday, June 26.
 Ruess' musical acumen was frequently showcased during his time in The Format and fun., and it's safe to say that fans will be equally captivated by the 12 tracks comprising Grand Romantic.
 The album deftly toggles between the rollercoaster of emotions one can feel before, during, and after a relationship sours.
 There is the delightfully idiosyncratic "AhHa" to kick off the album, which manages to cram a plethora of percussion, tempo changes, and rapid-fire chants without becoming too frenetic.
 On the album's namesake, "Grand Romantic," relatable lyrics of a lost love are poignantly underscored by symphonic accompaniments.
 As heart-wrenching as many of the songs are, Ruess' experience making the album was one of bliss.
 Bustle caught up with Ruess on Wednesday, June 24, to discuss his first solo effort.